A lovely choice for brunch or dessert, this super moist blueberry rhubarb buckle is topped with the most delicious cardamom and cinnamon streusel.

 - Kosher salt

-- Large eggs: From one of the eggs you will only need the yolk.
-The yolks have a higher moisture content in comparison to the whole egg lending to a moister cake.
+- Large eggs: You will need one large egg and one egg yolk.
+The yolks have a higher moisture content in comparison to the whole egg.

 - Vanilla extract

-How do you make this blueberry rhubarb buckle cake w/ cardamom streusel? (+ tips)
+How to make this blueberry rhubarb buckle (+ tips)

-In a medium bowl, combine blueberries, rhubarb, and one tablespoon white sugar and set aside.
+In a medium bowl, combine blueberries, rhubarb, and one tablespoon of granulated sugar and set aside.
 This process is called maceration.
 It is useful because it breaks down the fruit; releasing flavor and softening it.

 In a medium bowl, whisk together flour, baking powder, baking soda, and salt.